 - March 2019 – $80 million (Edwin Hardeman v.
 Monsanto Co.)

 - August 2018 – $289 million reduced to $78 million (Dewayne Johnson vs. Monsanto Co.)

 A popular heart drug, Valsartan is facing a wave of lawsuits after its recall was announced last year.
 There are about 50 lawsuits being consolidated in a multi-district litigation federal court in New Jersey, including at least 27 patients who claim they have developed cancer from using Valsartan.
 Thousands more Valsartan lawsuits are expected to be filed against the drug’s manufacturer, Zhejiang Huahai Pharmaceutical Co., and other companies such as Teva Pharmaceutical Industries Ltd., Mylan NV, and CVS Health Corp.

 Approximately 40 defendants have been sued in Valsartan lawsuits.
-The multi-district litigation status has only recently been achieved and cases are still in the development phase.
+The multi-district litigation status has only recently been achieved and qualified retainers are still in the development phase.
 While no settlement verdicts have yet been made, more information about the contaminated drugs lawsuit will be available in the months to come.